History of Jarrett Allen in Timeline

 Jarrett Allen

 Jarrett Allen is a professional basketball player currently playing center for the Cleveland Cavaliers in the NBA.
-Drafted 22nd overall in 2017 by the Brooklyn Nets after playing college basketball for the Texas Longhorns, Allen was traded to Cleveland in January 2021.
-His career reached a new height in February 2022 when he was selected as an NBA All-Star for the first time.
+Drafted 22nd overall by the Brooklyn Nets in 2017 after playing college basketball for the University of Texas, Allen was traded to the Cavaliers in 2021.
+He was selected as an NBA All-Star in 2022, marking a significant achievement in his career.

 In 1985, Jarrett Allen's father, Leonard, was drafted by the Dallas Mavericks in the NBA draft.